HOW MUCH DOES HOME AUTOMATION COST?

 Most buyers when considering a home automation system tend to focus on the initial price with the goal of finding the cheapest home automation contractor and equipment available therefor sacrificing low-maintenance, quality, warranty and after-sales support, and aesthetics, which inevitably leads to regret - especially considering that unlike a vehicle a home automation system cannot be traded in if one is dissatisfied or disenchanted with the outcome.

-Successful home automation is the result of bringing together lots of separate subsystems into one easy to use overall user interface.
+Successful home automation is the result of bringing together lots of separate subsystems into one easy to use overall user interface, that meets the clients needs perfectly, and balances the other design elements in the project.

 Below is a short list of the most common subsystems a home automation system has to be able to control: